Families can generally be a touchy subject as everyone has a completely different type of one. (Excluding how family members behave with one another)

 When Louis and Truffle go to their dad’s for two weeks during the summer, their father seems to have stopped drinking.
 And when Truffle has a close call from a bee sting, their mother turns up and the reunited foursome spend several wonderful days in New York ― until they reach the end of the road, again.

-How I, Nicky Flynn, Got A Life (And A Dog) – Art Corriveau
+How I, Nicky Flynn, Finally Get A Life (And A Dog) – Art Corriveau

 Nicky Flynn’s life just got a whole lot harder.
 His parents are going through a messy divorce, and as a result he’s starting a new life, in a new city, in a new school.
 Now his mom has brought home Reggie, an eighty-pound German shepherd fresh from the animal shelter, who used to be a seeing-eye dog.
 At first Nick isn’t sure about this canine intrusion—it’s just another in a series of difficult changes.
 Soon, however, Nick is on the path to finding out why a seeing-eye dog would be left at an animal shelter, and along the way discovers that Reggie is a true friend that Nick can rely on.
 But when he tries to reconnect with his dad, Nick puts everything on the line, including the life of his new best friend.